IsaacBreuer/HaYidstream/README.md

-here is the code used to setup the 2 tamplate selects, this goes into your configuration file.. you maye want to spit your configuration file to keep.it clean,  see homeassistant docs how to do it
+Here is the code used to setup the 2 tamplate selects, this goes into your configuration file..
+You may want to spit your configuration file to keep it clean,  see homeassistant docs how to do it

 ```
 template: